Ready to learn?

 In this article, we embark on a journey through the kaleidoscope of American traditions, values, cuisines, fashion, art, architecture, music, dances, religions, languages… and dreams.
 A culture that has been fascinating and influencing the world for over two centuries.

-From the indigenous tribes who first called this land home to the European settlers who left their mark on its language and cuisine, the influences that have converged to create modern American culture are as diverse as the country’s landscapes.
+From the indigenous tribes who first called this land home to the European settlers who left their mark on its language and cuisine, the influences that have converged to create modern culture in America are as diverse as the country’s landscapes.

 Get ready to feel the pioneer spirit, to hear the call of the great outdoors, to explore forests of ancient sequoias… and skyscrapers.